-She continues a theme of ‘Eat, Learn, Love’ through her work as a nutritional therapist and enjoys supporting clients in learning how to eat well to live well in a further bid to encourage wellness of the body, mind and heart.
+She continues a theme of ‘Eat, Learn, Love’ through her work as a nutritional therapist and enjoys supporting clients in learning how to eat well to live well in a further bid to encourage wellness of the mind, body and heart.

 Dr Rony Berger